What is Viet Nam's pathway to limit global warming to 1.5°C?

 Energy overview and main policy gaps

 Viet Nam’s energy supply continues to be dominated by fossil fuels.
-Coal, responsible for half of power generation and industry energy demand, accounted for 49% of energy supply in 2019, while oil and fossil gas had shares of 26% and 9% respectively.4
+Coal accounted for 45% of energy supply in 2022, while oil and fossil gas had shares of 27% and 7%, respectively.7

 Given its dominant share of overall emissions, the energy sector will play a key role in Viet Nam’s decarbonisation.
-However, recent fossil fuel developments have set the country further away from a 1.5°C compatible pathway.
-4 GW of coal power capacity are still at the pre-construction stage, while 5.4 GW are currently under construction, locking the country into a carbon-intensive pathway with high risk of stranded assets.5
+However, recent fossil fuel developments have directed the country further away from a 1.5°C compatible pathway.
+Viet Nam has 4 GW of coal power capacity currently under construction, locking the country into a carbon-intensive pathway with a high risk of stranded assets.8

-The commitment towards a coal phase out included in the Eighth National Power Development Plan, to be accelerated by the Just Energy Transition Partnership (JETP), 6 is dimmed by the government's move to escalate fossil gas power generation through LNG imports, locking in dependence on harmful fossil fuels and increasing reliance on volatile international markets.
-44 GW of oil and gas capacity are currently at the pre-construction stage.6,7
+The commitment towards a coal phase out by 2050 included in the Power Development Plan VIII – and accelerated by the Just Energy Transition Partnership (JETP) – is dimmed by the government's move to escalate fossil gas power generation through LNG imports, locking in dependence on harmful fossil fuels and increasing reliance on volatile international markets.9 At present, 50 GW of oil and gas capacity are currently at various stages of development.10

-Viet Nam boasts vast renewable energy potential.
-Hydroelectric sources contributed 6% of its total energy supply in 2019.7 Although solar and wind constituted less than 1% of primary energy that year, their contribution has grown in recent years thanks to significant solar PV rollout from 2017 to 2021.8 By building on this momentum, Viet Nam can set itself on track to 1.5°C compatibility.
+Viet Nam boasts vast technical renewable energy potential, identified as close to 2 TW by the government.11 Hydroelectric sources contributed 8% of its total energy supply in 2022 while solar and wind constituted 3%, following the solar PV rollout from 2017 to 2021.12,13 By exploiting its potential, Viet Nam can set itself on track to 1.5°C compatibility.

 Targets and commitments